 Once your hair is installed, maintenance is fairly easy, Nunzio says.
 "You can shampoo, condition, and style your hair as usual," he says.
 "But avoid using products with alcohol, because it can break down the glue, and the weft can fall out."

 Chris Appleton, global artistic director of Glam Seamless, suggests investing in a soft-bristle brush to avoid tugging on your extensions.
 "I also highly recommend sleeping on a silk pillowcase at night," he says.
-"If you are swimming, playing sports, or working out — always keep your hair in a braid to minimise knotting."
+"If you are swimming, playing sports, or working out — always keep your hair in a braid to minimize knotting."

 Can curly hair types get tape-in extensions?